karuppiah7890/vault-policy-restore/README.md

 - If for some reason / somehow you have a `root` policy in the JSON file, it will be ignored.

 - As mentioned before, `vault-policy-restore` command will overwrite the Vault Policies in the Vault instance if the policies already exist in the Vault instance.
-So, it is recommended to make sure that you have a backup of the Vault Policies in the Vault instance before doing the restore.
-This includes overwriting the `default` policy too.
+This includes overwriting the `default` Vault Policy too.
+So, it is recommended to make sure that you have a Backup of the Vault Policies that are present in the Vault instance before doing the restore.

 # Error Scenarios